ieb/Signalk_Booklet/README.md

 reads the json inside the book file, configures the UI with pages of widgets (EInkTextBox.java).

 It then either starts network discovery using mDNS to find a Signalk server on the network, or attempts to connect to a list of host port combinations from the book json.
+Kindles come configured with an iptables firewall enabled by default.
+This firewall only allows inbound packets destined for Amazons proprietary services when on the same network as other amazon devices.
+The iptables firewall blocks mDNS.
+Details on how to enable mDNS are below.

 When the booklet is running navigation is by finger swipes left and right to change pages.